-Our near-term goal is to stabilize supply, regain lost business and re-establish our growth curve.
+Our near-term goal is to increase and stabilize supply, regain lost business and re-establish our growth curve.
+However, the 2023 production shortage caused largely by certain contamination events may prove to be more detrimental to our growth curve than any prior production shortage because it impacted more customers for a longer period of time.
 Through continued growth in sales of the First Defense® product line, and the dedication of additional resources to production, sales, marketing and technical services, it is our objective to exceed our total product sales of approximately \$19 million achieved during both of the years ended December 31, 2022 and 2021 as soon as possible.
-The 2023 supply shortage may prove to be more detrimental to our growth curve than any prior supply shortage because it impacted more customers for a longer period of time.
 Our longer-term goal is to exceed \$35 million of annual total product sales as soon as possible during the five-year period after the market launch of Re-Tain®.
 We do not solely benchmark our sales expectations off trailing twelve-month sales results.
 Instead, we look at the sales of competitive products to assess the size of the addressable market and plan for growth when projecting our future production capacity needs.